-"Sometimes when you feel when you had a hard week of running, your legs just don't feel it... it's ok to get on a bike," he opined.
+"Sometimes when you feel you had a hard week of running and your legs just don't feel it... it's ok to get on a bike," he opined.
 "It's almost the same kind of workout but you're not going to get that pounding of being on the pavement ...
 It's a good way to actually recover and stay fit at the same time."

 Should trail running start to take a toll and cause pain (perhaps in the knees), as long as it's minor and not considered an injury, rushing in to see a doctor isn't necessary.
 However, DesJardins instructed to back off mileage and get in some of that cross/strength training.